alexbadiu-insightsinmotion/PBI-Documentation/03 - What content is in a Design Document - General and Scope.md

 - Use a common format (e.g., Microsoft Word, etc.) to ensure the content can be easily read
 - Use a common location (e.g., SharePoint, etc.) to ensure the content can be easily found/accessed

 The design document is not just of use during development (i.e., a "one-and-done"), but it is a living, breathing document.
-Update the content as necesssary to reflect the reports’ state over time as it is used in production.
+Update the content as necessary to reflect the reports’ state over time as it is used in production.
 (The design document can also be a valuable resource for those on future projects.)

 **Summary**